How Much Does It Cost to Patent An App: Everything You Need to Know

 Since every app is unique, a typical provisional patent application for a mobile app might cost between $2,000 and $5,000 to organize and file.

 Patenting a mobile app generally is a lengthy, difficult, and costly process.
-Since there are phases of the patent application process, you have the chance to review the costs over a number of years while concurrently exploring the product value.
+Since there are phases of the patent application process, you have the chance to review the costs over several years while concurrently exploring the product value.
 This lets you gauge the potential worth of your patent during the patent process.

 How Much Does a Patent Cost?